seanterry/Fidget.Commander/README.md

     }
 ```

+`CommandAdapterFactory' uses the `IServiceProvider` interface that most of the common DI containers.
+For those that don't, a simple wrapper or a custom implementation of `ICommandAdapterFactory` can be used.

+### Usage
-And of course a controller, command, handler, and decorator example:
+Here's a simple controller, command, handler, and decorator example.
+It returns a hello or goodbye greeting based on HTTP method, and a decorator to add some attitude:
 ```csharp
     [Route( "" )]
     public class HelloController : ControllerBase